 It is always my goal to turn writing into a collaborative endeavor.
 Whether I'm the writer or editor, the joy of my work is interacting with clients and assisting them in producing the best content possible.
-Below is a little more information about my writing background.
-I'll try not to go too far into the weeds.

 Before I became a writer I earned a BS in Arts Administration from Butler University, where I also studied Theatre.
 It was around this time that I started writing plays, which always seemed to be based on real life.
 In my mid-twenties I made the decision to hone my writing skills by earning an MFA in Creative Nonfiction from Columbia College Chicago.
 While attending Columbia I developed a love for editing, working as an assistant editor for the print journal Hotel Amerika.
 I continued to work with the journal after graduation, and still think of it as the place where I learned how to be an editor.